 Don’t Show Up Late

 With no airport delays and long security check lines, what can typically be a long day of traveling commercially is often a couple of hours when you fly private.
-However, the convenience and flexibility that private jets offer is no excuse for showing up late.
+However, the convenience and flexibility that private jets offer are no excuse for showing up late.
 Jettly, a leading information resource for private charter flights, recommends that you arrive around 15 to 30 minutes before your flight leaves, especially, if you have a host waiting for you.

 Pack Up Light

-Most first-time private jet travelers think that because they’re paying more for the flying experience, they can carry more luggage with them, but that is not the case.
+Most first-time private jet travelers think that because they’re paying more for the flying experience, they can carry more luggage with them, but that is not always the case.
 It’s important to note that most jets do have specific luggage limits based on how many people the jet is carrying, how much fuel is needed for the entire flight as well as other technicalities like the size of the luggage compartment door.

 If you can, bring along soft bags instead of rigid bags to alleviate any issues of trying to fit your luggage in less-than-ideal baggage compartments and cabinets.
-It’s recommended that you pack as light as you can, especially if you have been invited to fly private as a guest and are not sure what your host is planning to carry along.
+It’s recommended that you pack as light as you can, especially if you have been invited to fly privately as a guest and are not sure what your host is planning to carry along.

 Carry Your ID